iheartbenzene/fantastic-octo-journey/README.md

 ![build completion percentage]()

-A budgeting program to track and analyze expenses.
+A budgeting program to automatically track and analyze expenses.

 ~~An intelligent budget that would update itself with possible expected increases or decreased on recurring expenses on over the course of the next pay period.~~